SJaffa/Jplots/paper.md

 Molecular clouds are the birthplace of stars.
 In these chaotic environments, the interplay of gravity, pressure, turbulence, chemistry, radiation, heating and cooling, and feedback from young stars creates a wide variety of structures.
 We can observe these projected on the sky in two dimensions (position-position, PP), and also use chemical tracers to infer a velocity, which is often used as a third dimension to separate structures which are moving together and therefore assumed to be spatially related (position-position-velocity, PPV).
 We can also simulate many of these processes and create theoretical molecular clouds in two (PP) or three dimensions (PPP), and then use ur understanding of the physics and chemistry of the interstellar medium to create synthetic obvservations of these clouds, which can then be compared with real observations.
 In all of these studies the key is to be able to compare pixelated greyscale images in two or three spatial and velocity dimensions.

 ``J plots`` is a tool to quantify the shape of 2D (PP) greyscale images using the moment of inertia.
-Written in Python, this allows users to import their data set from any format Python can understand (including the commonly used FITS format using the ``pyfits`` package) to make it into a numpy array and segment it using a method of their choice into meaningful structures (dendrograms are used in the example scripts, relying on the ``astrodendro`` package, but other techniques such as ``clumpfind`` or simple thresholding could equally be used).
+Written in Python, this allows users to import their data set from any format Python can understand (including the commonly used FITS format using the [``pyfits`` package](https://pyfits.readthedocs.io/en/latest/)) to make it into a numpy array and segment it using a method of their choice into meaningful structures (dendrograms are used in the example scripts, relying on the ``astrodendro`` package, but other techniques such as ``clumpfind`` [@clumpfind] or simple thresholding could equally be used).
 These structures can be individually or collectively analysed to reveal trends in their shape with environment, obervational or simulated constraints, or segmentation method.
 This allows astronomers to quantify these chaotic structures and compare them in a statistical sense.

 # The J plots method